 Douglass' Assessment of the character and intention of the Founders

 Douglass was a great man.
 His mind was passionate, complex, and capable of deep insight.
 He could contemplate conflicting ideas and bring them into a rich harmony of comprehension to form the basis for unconditionally constructive action.
-His whole understanding, not only a part of it, is an enduring need.
+His whole understanding, not only a part of it, is of enduring importance.

 This text is taken from Douglass' magnificent oration delivered on the fifth of July, 1852, in Rochester, New York.
 In that oration is found Douglass' often quoted (for good reason) fierce, unequivolcal, entirely accurate condemnation of slavery, and of those who support it in any way.